 |Signal Joystick||Pro Micro||DB9 connector

 ** Not needed, only if joystick has autofire button/modification.

 Solder the wires (see table above) to the corresponding pins of the DB9 male (back view) connector.

-For the menu (2nd) button solder a wire from D7 to the button and the other pin of the button to a free ground hole/pin.
-Both D7 and ground must be soldered to the Pro Micro.
+For the Menu, A, B and C buttons solder a wire from D7-D10 to the button and the other pin of the button to a free ground hole/pin.

 Original C64 Mini Joystick

 You can use the original C64 Mini joystick for the optional menu buttons/functions.